Cristian1503V/Cristian1503V/README_en.md

     twitter: "@",
     linkedin: "/in/",
     email: "crisda.arive.1503@gmail.com",
-    catchphrase: "The life is short," + myfavoriteProgrammingLanguage + "use! 🚀", };
+    catchphrase: "The life is short," ${myfavoriteProgrammingLanguage} "use! 🚀", };
 ```